maija-philip/PersonalSite_v9-22/README.md

 Languages Used: HTML5, CSS, JavaScript

-Designed and built an aesthetically pleasing grid based interface that is accessible, responsive, and intuitive.
+ - Designed for extensibility using a grid-based interface and my own theme.css file to make new pages easy to create and modify
-Built expandable images and sliding hamburger menu with javascript
+ - Developed expandable images and slid

 hosted site: https://maija.xyz/